-- Class room teaching will be using black board and chalk, power point presentation and information and communications technology. - One on one interaction or with small student numbers during tutorial classes. - Student seminar/research paper presentation in each semester. - Students will be tested for their writing abilities to answer precise and essay type questions. - Every semester the students will be subjected to viva voce examinations by external examiners. - Project work on various rules and regulations, court markings, maintains and officiating Literature review in the form of Dissertation. - · Invited talks from eminent scientists. - Internship programme
+- Class room teaching will be used through black board, chalk, power point presentation and information and communications technology. - One on one interaction with small group student numbers during Practical and Tutorial classes. - Student seminar/research paper presentation in each semester. - Students will be tested for their writing abilities through answer precise and essay type questions. - Every semester the students will be subjected to viva voce examinations by external examiners. - Project work on various rules and regulations, court markings, maintains and officiating - Invited talks from eminent Personalities - Internship programme